AudithSoftworks/Uniform/README.md

 * There is a bug in Safari 5.1 that will cause the web rendering process to crash when you use custom fonts.
 For more information, see [Issue #183](https://github.com/pixelmatrix/uniform/issues/183).

+* With IE 7-9, sometimes the "change" event doesn't get fired or doesn't get triggered at the right time.
+When we detect a change, Uniform may submit its own "change" event on the element.
+See [Issue #152](https://github.com/pixelmatrix/uniform/issues/152) and [Issue #238](https://github.com/pixelmatrix/uniform/issues/238).

 * If you have ideas, or bugs, please post them in [GitHub](https://github.com/pixelmatrix/uniform).
 We rely on our users' for improvement ideas and bug reports.
 Without your participation, Uniform will stay static.

 Upgrading To 1.8